 Hiking / Backpacking:

-Here is a great trail you can go on:
+Here are two great trails you can go on:

 Kayaking / SUPing: